hegelai/prompttools/README.md

 ## License

 We will be gradually releasing more components to the open-source community.
 The current license can be found in the  [LICENSE](LICENSE) file.
+If there is any concern, please [contact us](team@hegel-ai.com) and we will be happy to work with you.